thruston/python-tabulate/README.md

 An exportable module that will line up tabular material automatically, and so save you hours of time faffing about with format and alignment.
-As a script it provides a filter with a simple DSL that can be used to make and manipulate tables in editors that support external filters (such as Vim).
+As a script it provides a filter with a simple DSL (domain-specific language) that can be used to make and manipulate tables in editors that support external filters (such as Vim).

 If your work involves editing lots of plain text you will get familiar with a plain text editor such as Vim or Emacs or similar.
 You will get familiar with